Skip to main content

 • stability

 The game is plagued by a significant number of bugs and glitches, affecting gameplay stability and user experience.
-Players report issues such as freezing during battles and loading screens, clunky pathfinding, and problematic UI interactions, particularly with character management.
-While some find the game enjoyable despite these flaws, many express frustration over its ongoing instability, especially in newer content and updates.
+Players report issues such as freezing, pathfinding problems, and clunky controls, which can detract from the overall enjoyment.
+While some find the game fun despite these issues, many express frustration over its persistent instability and lack of polish, especially in newer content.

 • “The game started out good with no glitches on the first world where you start out.”